vvaske/PolarisBiosEditor/README.md

 one click timing feature should be used with care, it maybe not stable for you

 please build the executable yourself or decompile the existing one if you don't trust

+### v1.6.9
+- Fixed UI (updated design)
+- Fixed and Updated all Timing's
+- Added New strap for Micron and Hynix
+- Added option for choosing straps on samsung beetwen uber-mix 3.1 and 3.2, and on Micron beetwen Good Micron timing and S Micron timing.
+- Added Icon

+### v1.6.8
+- Fixed Samsung Uber-Mix strap
+- Added support for Hynix H5GQ4H24AJ
+- Fixed fan mod option

 ### v1.6.7
 - created solution and project files for ide